MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_all_day** - Used along with "meeting_duration" to specify if this is an all-day meeting.
 Helps us understand if there are any issues with actions performed on all-day meetings.

+- **is_location_permission_granted** – Whether user has granted system location permission to the app.
+If location permission is granted, the app can show extra utility information in the user interface.
+Knowing if location permission is granted will allow us to know how often the extra utility information is being shown to users.

 - **is_organizer** - Helps us understand if meetings are able to be edited and created by the organizer correctly.

 - **is_recurring** - Helps us understand if there is an issue that specifically impacts recurring meetings.